pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 ### Form Control Lg

-There is no large text field equivalent, let's use 80px.
+There is no large text field equivalent, so we will use `80px`.

 ```scss
 $input-border-radius-lg: 0.25rem 0.25rem 0 0;